miguelmota/ethereum-development-with-go-book/en/wallet-generate/README.md

+---
+description: Tutorial on how to generate Ethereum wallets with Go.
+---

 # Generating New Wallets

 To generate a new wallet first we need to import the go-ethereum `crypto` package that provides the `GenerateKey` method for generating a random private key.